QuChunhe/study/Database.md

  Intention locks are table-level locks that indicate which type of lock (shared or exclusive) a transaction requires later for a row in a table.
 There are two types of intention locks:
 - An intention shared lock (IS) indicates that a transaction intends to set a shared lock on individual rows in a table.
 - An intention exclusive lock (IX) indicates that a transaction intends to set an exclusive lock on individual rows in a table.

 For example, SELECT ...
 LOCK IN SHARE MODE sets an IS lock, and SELECT ...
 FOR UPDATE sets an IX lock.

+Intention locks do not block anything except full table requests (for example, LOCK TABLES ...
+WRITE).
+The main purpose of intention locks is to show that someone is locking a row, or going to lock a row in the table.

 ## NoSQL